-The current sampling design was completed in 2010.
-According to the sub sample pattern, the new sub samples come from the new sample design.
-The sampling frame currently is the National Address Database (from October 2008) which is based on the 2007 Address Based Population Registry System.
-The sampling design is a two stage stratified cluster sampling.
+The sampling frame is the National Address Database which is based on the 2007 Address Based Population Registry System.
+The National Address Database is continuously updated.
+The sampling design is a two stage stratified cluster sampling with eight subsamples.

 The design of the survey is based on 2-(2)-2 rotation pattern.
 As a result of the design, the estimations are produced quarterly for Turkey per urban-rural; annually for NUTS2 basis and at the same time NUTS1 per urban-rural basis.